jacob271/jacob271/README.md

 🌱 I’m currently learning about Deep Learning, building apps with Flutter and entrepreneurship in general

+🥳 I enjoy participating in Hackathons and meeting new people

 <!--
 - ⚡ Fun fact: My shoe size is 42
 -->